Plague of Athens: Fear of the law

 Thucydides states that people ceased fearing the law since they felt they were already living under a death sentence.
 Likewise, people started spending money indiscriminately.
 Many felt they would not live long enough to enjoy the fruits of wise investment, while some of the poor unexpectedly became wealthy by inheriting the property of their relatives.
-It is also recorded that people refused to behave honorably because most did not expect to live long enough to enjoy a good reputation for it.
+He also wrote that people refused to behave honorably because most did not expect to live long enough to enjoy a good reputation for it.

 Care for the sick and dead

-Another reason for the lack of honorable behavior was the sheer contagiousness of the illness.
-Those who tended to the ill were most vulnerable to catching the disease.
-This meant that many people died alone because no one was willing to risk caring for them.
+Thucydides also describes violations of social norms motivated by the sheer contagiousness of the illness.
+For instance, he says that those who tended to the ill were most vulnerable to catching the disease, which meant that many people died alone because no one was willing to risk caring for them.
 The dead were heaped on top of each other, left to rot, or shoved into mass graves.
 Sometimes those carrying the dead would come across an already burning funeral pyre, dump a new body on it, and walk away.
-Others appropriated prepared pyres so as to have enough fuel to cremate their own dead.
-Those lucky enough to survive the plague developed an immunity and so became the main caretakers of those who later fell ill.
+Others appropriated prepared pyres to have enough fuel to cremate their own dead.
+Survivors of the plague, like Thucydides himself, developed an immunity, and so became the main caretakers of those who later fell ill.
+According to Thucydides, those who had become ill and survived were the most sympathetic to others suffering: believing that they could no longer succumb to any illness, many survivors offered to assist with the remaining sick.

+Thucydides' description has archeological support.
 A mass grave and nearly 1,000 tombs, dated between 430 and 426 BC, have been found just outside Athens' ancient Kerameikos cemetery.
-The mass grave was bordered by a low wall that seems to have protected the cemetery from a wetland.
+The mass grave was bordered by a low wall that seemed to have protected the cemetery from a wetland.
 Excavated during 1994–95, the shaft-shaped grave may have contained a total of 240 individuals, at least ten of them children.
 Skeletons in the graves were randomly placed with no layers of soil between them.
+The earliest (lowest) burials were carefully laid out and included pot burials; for the later burials, the bodies appear to have been simply tossed into the grave, with the exception of pot burials of the bodies of children and infants.

+The site was hastily excavated as it was bulldozed for the Kerameikos metro station and subway line, both subsequently cancelled.
 Excavator Efi Baziotopoulou-Valavani, of the Third Ephoreia (Directorate) of Antiquities, reported that "[t]he mass grave did not have a monumental character.
 The offerings we found consisted of common, even cheap, burial vessels; black-finished ones, some small red-figured, as well as white lekythoi (oil flasks) of the second half of the 5th century BC.
 The bodies were placed in the pit within a day or two.
 These [factors] point to a mass burial in a state of panic, quite possibly due to a plague."

-During this time refugees from the Peloponnesian war had immigrated within the Long Walls of Athens, inflating the populations of both the polis of Athens and the port of Piraeus.
-The population had tripled in this time increasing the chance of infection and worsening hygiene.